 A new reward system similar to Call of Duty, where players can earn medals, ribbons and titles to advance their rank, has also been added to GOW’s multiplayer mode.
 Interestingly, a multiplayer event calendar rewards players with unlockable costumes, executions and weapon skins.
 Lastly, most intriguing is a new mode called Mutators, which allows users to mod select game modes.
 All of this new content will go a long way towards extending GOW3’s lifespan for gamers.

-GOW3 ships in three separate versions on launch date.
+GOW3 ships in three separate versions on the launch date.
 The Standard edition only includes the game and retail case, while the Limited Edition, priced at $79.99 comes with an Octus award box, an Octus service medal, a fabric COG flag, Fenix family mentors and a code to unlock Fenix’s father as a multiplayer character.
 Gamers who spring for the $149.99 Epic Edition get all the features from the Limited Edition, in addition to a giant Marcus Fenix statue, a 96-page art book and the Infected Omen Weapons pack, which comes with five skins for the five starting weapons in the multiplayer modes.

 Microsoft is celebrating the GOW3 release with a crimson red GOW themed 320 GB Xbox 360 with two matching red controllers and the game for $399.
 The special-themed GOW controllers and faceplates are also available to purchase separately.

 This article originally appeared in the UWM Post.
 Check out the original article here. http://issuu.com/theuwmpost/docs/09192011final